Provincial Reconstruction Team: Public Diplomacy

-Information operations associated with PRTs are also a vital aspect to conducting public diplomacy in order to defeat insurgencies.
-It is imperative that all actors in the counterinsurgency effort coordinate what they are relaying to the public that they are operating in.
-These operations can include psychological operations, operational security, and military deception operations to deceive the enemy.
-Information operations assist civil affairs, medical outreach, and agricultural projects by providing information to the local Afghani’s about counterinsurgency projects and illustrating beneficial effects of them to the community.
-These operations, as a part of PRTs, enabled to the civilians to see how the U.S. military-civilian efforts work secure their society and defeat the insurgents influence.
+Information operations associated with PRTs were also a vital aspect to conducting public diplomacy in order to defeat insurgencies.
+These operations can include psychological operations, operational security, and military deception operations to deceive enemy combatants.
+Information operations assisted civil affairs, medical outreach, and agricultural projects by providing information to the local Afghans about counterinsurgency projects and illustrating beneficial effects of them to the community.
+These operations, as a part of PRTs, enabled the civilians to see how the U.S. military-civilian efforts work secure their society and defeat the insurgents influence.
 Information operations must be consistent between civilian and military operations.

-The goal of the PRTs was to “enhance their popular legitimacy of the provincial government by developing their capacity to conduct reconstruction and provide effective governance.”
-In order for the civilian population to feel secure the PRTs needed to enhance effectiveness and strength of the provincial government in the area.
+The goal of the PRTs was to "enhance their popular legitimacy of the provincial government by developing their capacity to conduct reconstruction and provide effective governance."
 In order to support the counterinsurgency efforts PRTs built government legitimacy by reconstruction and development to separate the insurgents from the people and to instill trust in U.S. COIN operations.
-In order for these Provincial Reconstruction Teams to be successful at building the populations trust and security in the provincial government and not in the insurgents, the PRTs needed to utilize a large amount of public diplomacy to reach out to the civilians of these Afghan provinces.